jaiwashington23/eng3/README.md

 ### Reflection
 The hardest part of this assignment was getting the wiring right!
 For me, wiring is not something I'm fully comfortable with so it was definitely a little struggle.
+I learned that working together makes everything better.
+I also  learned the importance of import time when it comes to code.